 - Pain in the retro-orbital or temporal region

 - Numbness, tingling, or weakness in the arms

 - Neck pain that is irritated by movement

 Don’t get this disorder confused with a similar sounding one; spondylolisthesis.
 The two conditions sound the same, but there are some significant differences.
 If you were to look at spondylolysis vs spondylolisthesis, you’d see that the second disorder is localized to the lower back.
 So, if you suffer from it, it probably isn’t also the cause of your neck pain, and you should get tested for other conditions.

 Neck pain due to injuries, whiplash and repetitive use

 Neck pain can be caused by injuries (whiplash, falls, etc) and repetitive movements/actions such as running, swimming and cycling.
 People who suffer from acute neck pain often visit chiropractic clinics such as Better Health Chiropractic in Anchorage.
-According to a study published in the Journal of Chiropractic Medicine, it was found that chiropractic care helped ease acute neck pain.
+The Journal of Chiropractic Medicine has found chiropractic care helped ease acute neck pain.
 In the study, no adverse reactions were reported to the chiropractic treatment.

 Dr. Brent Wells, D.C. founded Better Health Chiropractic & Physical Rehab in Alaska in 1998 and has been a chiropractor for over 20 years.
 His practice has treated thousands of patients from different health problems using various services designed to help give you long-lasting relief.